Emmanuel Ogbuehi

-Emmanuel Ogbuehi (born August 17, 1990) is an American football tight end.
+Emmanuel Ogbuehi (born August 17, 1990) is an American former professional football tight end.
 He signed with the Washington Redskins as an undrafted free agent in 2013.

 Professional career

 Washington Redskins

-After going unselected in the 2013 NFL Draft, Ogbuehi signed with the Washington Redskins on May 2, 2013.
+After going unselected in the 2013 NFL draft, Ogbuehi signed with the Washington Redskins on May 2, 2013.
 He was released by the team during their final cuts before the start of the 2013 season.

 Miami Dolphins

 On June 11, 2014, the Dolphins waived Ogbuehi.

 Cleveland Browns

 The Cleveland Browns claimed Ogbuehi off waivers on June 12, 2014.

 Baltimore Ravens

 Ogbuehi was signed to the practice squad of the Baltimore Ravens on November 26, 2014.

 Tampa Bay Buccaneers

 On April 3, 2015, Ogbuehi was signed by the Tampa Bay Buccaneers.